 Management Risk.
 The Fund is subject to management risk because it is an actively managed investment portfolio.
 PIMCO will apply investment techniques and risk analysis in making investment decisions for the Fund.
 There can be no guarantee that these decisions will produce the desired results or that the due diligence conducted by PIMCO and individual portfolio managers will expose all material risks associated with an investment.
 Additionally, PIMCO and individual portfolio managers may not be able to identify suitable investment opportunities and may face competition from other investment managers when identifying and consummating certain investments, or may determine that certain factors are more significant than others.
-Certain securities or other instruments in which the Fund seeks to invest may not be available in the quantities desired, including in circumstances where other funds for which PIMCO acts as investment adviser are seeking to invest in the same or similar securities or instruments.
+Certain securities or other instruments in which the Fund seeks to invest may not be available in the guantities desired, including in circumstances where other funds for which PIMCO acts as investment adviser, including funds with names, investment objectives and policies, and/or portfolio management teams, similar to the Fund, are seeking to invest in the same or similar securities or instruments.
 In addition, regulatory restrictions, actual or potential conflicts of interest or other considerations may cause PIMCO to restrict or prohibit participation in certain investments.
-In such circumstances, PIMCO may determine to purchase other securities or instruments as substitutes.
+In such circumstances, PIMCO or the individual portfolio managers may determine to purchase other securities or instruments as substitutes.
 Such substitute securities or instruments may not perform as intended, which could result in losses to the Fund.
 To the extent the Fund employs strategies targeting perceived pricing inefficiencies, arbitrage strategies or similar strategies, it is subject to the risk that the pricing or valuation of the securities and instruments involved in such strategies may change unexpectedly, which may result in reduced returns or losses to the Fund.
 The Fund is also subject to the risk that deficiencies in the internal systems or controls of PIMCO or another service provider will cause losses for the Fund or hinder Fund operations.
 For example, trading delays or errors (both human and systemic) could prevent the Fund from purchasing a security expected to appreciate in value.
 Please refer to "Portfolio Managers - Conflicts of Interest" in the SAI for further information.
-Additionally, legislative, regulatory, or tax restrictions, policies or developments may affect the investment techniques available to PIMCO in connection with managing the Fund and may also adversely affect the ability of the Fund to achieve its investment objectives.
+Additionally, actual or potential conflicts of interest, legislative, regulatory, or tax restrictions, policies or developments may affect the investment techniques available to PIMCO and each individual portfolio manager in connection with managing the Fund and may also adversely affect the ability of the Fund to achieve its investment objectives.
 There also can be no assurance that all of the personnel of PIMCO will continue to be associated with PIMCO for any length of time.
 The loss of the services of one or more key employees of PIMCO could have an adverse impact on the Fund's ability to realize its investment objectives.